 It bears repeating that since this part of the world was colonized by Europeans, Americans of African descent were always subject to a different set of laws.
 From the black codes to the legalization of slavery, the lives of black people in this country have always been worth less than white lives.
-And killing black people resulted in little or no consequence.
+And killing black people has resulted in little or no consequence on countless occasions.

-Even after the abolition of slavery, the legally sanctioned terrorism against black Americans continued to be the sad soundtrack of the American narrative.
-One need go further than to read “Without Sanctuary – Lynching Photography in America”, by James Allen, to witness the tragic banality of evil that was a part of black life in America, and was a part of white life in America.
+Even after the abolition of slavery, the legally sanctioned terrorism against black Americans continued to be the sad and tragic soundtrack supporting the American narrative.
+One need go further than to read “Without Sanctuary – Lynching Photography in America”, by James Allen, to witness the tragic banality of evil that was a part of black life in America, as it was also a very real part of white life in America.
 And whether the next unlawful slaying of a black American under the color of lawful conduct takes place in Missouri or Ohio or New York or………South Carolina, history tells us that it will not be the last time.

 Meanwhile, the demon lurks.

-Perhaps the most appalling aspect of the death of Walter Scott is that without the video of his slaughter, Officer Slager’s lies would have been the facts that accompanied Mr. Scott to his grave.
+Perhaps the most appalling aspect of the death of Walter Scott is that without the video of his slaughter, Officer Slager’s lies would have been the facts that accompanied Mr. Scott to what would have been his soon to be forgotten grave.
 Without the chance glimpse of his barbaric acts, Officer Slager would be on duty in North Charleston, as if nothing had happen.
 And that raises a rather obvious question.

 How many other black men and women have been slain under the color of law without a video record?
-And how many of these silent witnesses to their own demise are unable to claim justice because the blue web of lies and misinformation shroud their corpses and shield their killers?
+And how many of these silent witnesses to their own demise are unable to claim justice because the blue web of lies and misinformation has placed a shroud over their corpses and has shielded their killers?